A woman sitting on a couch, clutching her leg in discomfort

 Stop Soreness in Its Tracks

-Finally, here are some tips to prevent leg pain after drinking alcohol while kicking RLS to the curb.
+If you’re wondering how to prevent leg cramps after drinking alcohol, we’ve got you covered!
+Here are some tips to prevent leg pain after drinking alcohol while kicking RLS to the curb.

 • Take a step back from drinking.
 Alcohol can fuel muscle pain and RLS, so that glass of wine (or three) might be doing more harm than good.
-Well, in fact, it’s probably doing no good at all: based on the most recent data, there’s no safe amount when it comes to booze.
+Well, in fact, it’s probably doing no good at all — based on the most recent data, there’s no safe amount when it comes to booze.
 Drinking before bed, especially, can set us up for a night of trouble and a morning of regrets.

 • Track the patterns.
 Put on your detective hat and become an investigator of your symptoms.
 When do they tend to get worse?
 How does alcohol factor into the picture?
-You might be surprised at the results; the key is to keep a consistent log and be completely honest.
-(There’s no math teacher to answer to — and no “right answer.”)
+You might be surprised at the results — the key is to keep a consistent log and be completely honest.
+(There’s no math teacher to answer to, and no “right answer.”)

 • Don’t skimp on sleep.
 Quality sleep is key to keeping RLS symptoms and leg soreness in general at bay.
 Just remember to skip the nightcap.
 Better yet, have some soothing chamomile tea to drift off naturally while relieving inflammation and muscle spasms